Insta360 X3 action camera review – 360 video so you don't miss any action

 Turn the camera on and there's on-screen help to guide you through the basic operation and menus of the camera.
 The touchscreen is easy to navigate with a familiar ‘smartphone’ feel to it.
 Swipe the screen to change between video, photo, timelapse and other modes.
 You swipe down from the top of the screen for settings, from the left for shooting settings.
 Swiping from the right will show you your video clips, and tapping the bottom icons will let you flip between the front and rear camera preview or change basic settings.

 There's a lot that can be fiddled with but I didn’t find it too hard to find any settings that I was looking for.
 The app is also very useful, packed with tutorials on how to do fancy effects.
-You can set the camera to auto turn on and start recording, which is a boon for easily grabbing clips, although the fire-up time between button presses is about six seconds, which is actually pretty slow compared to GoPro which can power up and start recording in just two seconds.
+You can set the camera to auto turn on and start recording, which is a boon for easily grabbing clips, although the fire-up time between button presses is about eight seconds, which is really slow compared to GoPro which can power up and start recording in just two seconds.

 Insta360 X3 review